random-goose/Notes-Vault/IIPME V.md

 - Must be in writing and recording with the relevant patent office to be legally binding

 ## Infringement
-Unauthorized making, using, selling or importing of a patented invention
+Unauthorized making, using, selling or importing of a patented invention is called infringement These include direct infrignement, indirect infrignement (inducing others to infringe), and contribu